Bront Bird

-Bront Bird (born March 17, 1989) is a former American football linebacker.
-He was signed by the San Diego Chargers as an undrafted free agent in 2011.
-He played college football at Texas Tech.
-He played high school football at Permian High School in Odessa, Texas where he was a standout at wide receiver and linebacker.
+Bront Bird (born March 17, 1989) is an American former professional football player who was a linebacker for the San Diego Chargers of the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders and was signed by the Chargers as an undrafted free agent in 2011.

+Early life

+Bird played high school football at Permian High School in Odessa, Texas, where he was a standout at wide receiver and linebacker.

 Professional career

-San Diego Chargers

-After going undrafted in the 2011 NFL Draft, Bront "the Big" Bird was signed by the San Diego Chargers on July 26, 2011.
+After going undrafted in the 2011 NFL draft, Bront "the Big" Bird was signed by the San Diego Chargers on July 26, 2011.
 In 2011, Bird recorded 14 total tackles, 11 of them being solo.